 Sit with it (work titel)

-Sit With It is an intimate, participatory performance shaped as a contemporary ritual and building on the wisdom that wealth is not measured by property but by having enough to give away.
+Sit With It is an intimate, participatory performance shaped as a contemporary ritual and building on the wisdom that wealth is not measured by property but by having enough to share with others..

-Sit With It ultimately proposes a gentle yet radical proposition: that by giving ourselves to the act of simply staying with what is through attentive presence, we might receive back a renewed sense of connection, humility, and aliveness within a world that screams for repair.
+Sit With It ultimately offers a gentle yet radical proposition: that by giving ourselves to the act of simply staying with what is through attentive presence, we might receive back a renewed sense of connection, humility and aliveness within a world that screams for repair.

 CREDITS: Concept and performance: Rebecca Lenaerts.
 Collaborators to be confirmed.
 Production: Platform 0090. (creation 2026-2027)